Josh Miller (punter)

-He played college football at the University of Arizona, and was a First-team All-American in 1992.
-He was signed by the Baltimore Stallions of the Canadian Football League (CFL) as an undrafted free agent in 1994.
-Miller was also a member of the Seattle Seahawks, Pittsburgh Steelers, New England Patriots and Tennessee Titans of the National Football League (NFL), and played in 168 games in his NFL career.
+Miller played college football for the Arizona Wildcats, and was a first-team All-American in 1992.
+He was signed by the Baltimore Stallions of the CFL as an undrafted free agent in 1994.
+Miller was also a member of the Seattle Seahawks, Pittsburgh Steelers, New England Patriots and Tennessee Titans of the NFL, and played in 168 games in his NFL career.
+After his playing career, he became a football analyst.

-Early years
+Early life

 Miller, who is Jewish, attended East Brunswick High School and East Brunswick Jewish Center (EBJC) in East Brunswick, New Jersey.
 In East Brunswick High School he was an All-State pick in football (playing wide receiver, in addition to handling the duties of punting where he still holds some career records) and track (as a high jumper), as well as playing guard in basketball.

 Miller was a high school classmate and football teammate of The Young Turks founder and CEO, Cenk Uygur.